-Pat Doran construction were chosen to upgrade this south Dublin residence.
-The project had been proposed as Enerphit but suggested additional costs had brought this into doubt before the involvement of Father and Son team Pat and Paul Doran.
-“We said it might be possible to do Enerphit without it costing more, “From our experience and knowledge we were able to say that the budget was sufficient, that the house had a good orientation and form factor for passive house” says Paul Doran.
+Pat Doran Construction were chosen to upgrade this south Dublin residence.
+The project had been proposed as Enerphit but suggested additional costs had brought this into doubt before the involvement of Pat Doran team.
+“We said it might be possible to do Enerphit without it costing more, “From our experience and knowledge we were able to say that the budget was sufficient, that the house had a good orientation and form factor for a Passive House” says Paul Doran.

-Pat Doran construction specialise in Passive house, Enerphit and NZEB (NEZB) building and through experience and specialist training are offering real low energy building expertise at reasonable prices.
+Pat Doran Construction specialises in Passive house, Enerphit, and nZEB building and through experience and specialist training are offering real low-energy building expertise at an affordable value.

-Enerphit-upgrade-Dublin-home-05 Enerphit projects are more challenging as details must accommodate the existing building and find ways to sympathetically upgrade the junctions to appropriate levels.
+Enerphit projects are more challenging as details must accommodate the existing building and find ways to sympathetically upgrade the junctions to appropriate levels.
 The importance of having either an experienced or extremely knowledgeable contractor and design team is important.
-This skillset enables cost effective solutions for these difficult junctions.
+This skillset enables cost-effective solutions for these difficult junctions.
 Airtightness and thermal bridging detailing are often the most challenging issues.

 Just how strong is CompacFoam?
 It’s surprisingly so – there is a Datasheet here but to get a visual – you can build on it, drive on – pretty much whatever you need to do depending on the load and density class.

 This building was fully certified to the Enerphit standard and involved an extensive deep energy retrofit.
 Its BER rating was also improved from a G to an A2.
 It has been awarded “Best Residential Project” by the Irish Construction Industry Awards 2016 and “Home of the Year” at the Irish Design and Building Awards 2016.
 It was also featured in Passive House Plus.